 How simple is your checkout process?
 Do registrants find the online steps intuitive or confusing?
 Is everything laid out and explained in a way that leaves nothing up to interpretation when citizens are trying to sign up for their class, activity or service?
 These are just a few of the questions that you need to be asking when determining how easy-to-use your online store functionality is.

 Here are some additional, more detailed points to keep in mind:

 - Is your “proceed to checkout” or "register now" button easy to find?
 (See what our client Kyle Shewfelt Gymnastics does.
 This makes people want to sign up!)

 - Do you require visitors to fill out long forms?
-Make sure if you’re asking a question, there is a reason.
+Make sure if you’re asking a question, there is a reason for it.

 - Do your services appear legitimate to someone who has never set foot in your organization?
-Providing articulate, compelling, and professional descriptions (along with photographs) of your services can boost customers' trust that your organization is legit.
+Do you provide articulate, compelling and professional descriptions of your services?

 If people are navigating away from your site without purchasing anything, don’t worry, all is not lost.
-Stats also show that emails sent to customers soon after they have abandoned a cart is likely to be read (AKA "high open-rate").
-So don’t hesitate to reach out!
-Send follow-up emails to people who have quit on you unexpectedly either asking them what’s up or even offering to set up a call with them to walk them through your pop n lock classes over the phone.
+Stats also show that emails sent to customers soon after they have abandoned a cart are likely to be read, so don’t hesitate to reach out!
+Send follow-up emails to people who have quit on you unexpectedly either asking them what’s up or even offering to set up a call with them to walk them through your services over the phone.